tkilla64/eurorack/README.md

 909-clap:
 TR-909 handclap based on the Hex Inverter NeinOhNein Clap with all mods included.

+909-cymbals:
+TR-909 Crash and Ride cymbals.
+It's possible to build this module with both voices or as the individual Crash or Ride.

 909-hihat:
 This is the classic TR-909 Hi Hat with the crispy lo-fi samples that we all love.